leek/zfdebug/README.md

-﻿# ZFDebug - a debug bar for Zend Framework
+# ZFDebug - A debug bar for Zend Framework

 ZFDebug is a plugin for the Zend Framework for PHP5 written by Joakim Nygård.
 It provides useful debug information displayed in a small bar at the bottom of every page.
 ZF Debug has been renamed from Scienta ZF Debug Bar when moving from private hosting to googlecode.
-The original page for Scienta ZF Debug Bar remains available
+The original page for Scienta ZF Debug Bar remains available.

 Time spent, memory usage and number of database queries are presented at a glance.
 Additionally, included files, a listing of available view variables and the complete SQL command of all queries are shown in separate panels (shown configured with 2 database adapters):

-The available plugins at this point are:
+## The available plugins at this point are:

 * Cache: Information on Zend_Cache and APC.
 * Database: Full listing of SQL queries and the time for each.